Umm Qarn: Agriculture

+The Arab Qatari Company for Poultry Production was founded in 1984 with its main poultry farm in Umm Qarn.
+In 1985, the year after its establishment, the government announced it would be implementing a project to increase the production of meat chickens to 4 million and eggs to 45 million on annual basis.

 Annually, over 300,000 seedlings are grown in Umm Qarn's nursery.
 Most of these seedlings are distributed to Qatar's various government ministries.
 The nursery covers an area of about 20 hectares and has 7 growing areas.
 A tree nursery in nearby Rawdat Bakheela in Al Khor Municipality was rehabilitated in 2008, and is used by the government for research and tree production.

 Education

 The following schools are located in Umm Qarn: